404pnf/dept-training/function_memoization_with_stale/README.md

   ```
 # Solutions

-1. cache the result with function memoization.
+## Cache the result with function memoization.

 <https://github.com/search?q=ruby+memo&type=Repositories&ref=searchresults>

 Not good enough.
 Because no cache expiration support.

-2. number 1 with expiration support
+## Solution number 1 with expiration support

 <https://github.com/educabilia/memmo>

 Not good enough.
 Because

 1. Doesn't support functions take arguments (easier to fix).
 1. Doesn't prevent re-calculation while calculating the result.
 1. While updating cache, more requests coming for result.
 Because there is no result available, all requests going to backend, eating more resources, making it even more slower to get the result, making even more requests going to backend

-3. number 2 with support for servering stale result while updating cache
+## Solution number 2 with support for servering stale result while updating cache

 1. use Nginx proxy_cache_with_stale

 Not good enough.
 Because function need to expose their result over http to make it work.